CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 - LoRaWAN mode (single channel)
 - Cayenne LPP data format
-- EU433 band (for Algeria and Morocco)
+- EU868 band (suitable for Algeria.
+For Morocco, need to use 433MHz, see Example 1)
 - 2 pre-configured devices with address 26011DAA and 26011DB1
 - 26011DAA is a soil humidity device with the capacitive SEN0308 sensor
 	- Device name is `SOIL-AREA-1`